StarlingUAS/ProjectStarling/README.md

 The root `Makefile` delegates to submakes to build various images:
  - `starling-sim-base-core` containing Gazebo, ROS2 and gzweb
  - `starling-sim-base-px4` built on top of `-core`, containing the PX4 Gazebo plugins
  - `starling-sim-clover2` built on top of `-px4`, containing the Clover model and textures
+ - `starling-sim-iris` built on top of `-px4`, containing the Iris model and textures
  - `starling-sim-px4-sitl` containing just the PX4 SITL binary
+ - `starling-mavros` built on top of `ros:foxy` and runs ROS1 Mavros with the ROS1/2 Bridge to expose ROS2 mavros topics.
+ - `starling-ui` built on top of `ros:foxy` and constructs the simple go/stop ui.

 A `docker-compose` file sets up three containers; one for the Gazebo server, one for the PX4 SITL, and one for mavros.